Sectimus/madewithlovejmj/README.md

 # MadeWithLove
-## Made with Love is a A web application that makes it easy for everyday individuals to reach out and interact with ‘Made With Love’.
+## Made with Love is a a web application that makes it easy for everyday individuals to reach out and interact with ‘Made With Love’.

 *Made with Love started in July 2016 when we became aware of families struggling to feed their children during the school holidays.